TanabutT/course_gen_data/readme.md

 ## ContentTitle Examples

-The contentTitle field generates context-aware topic titles based on both the lesson title and description.
+The contentTitle field generates context-aware topic titles based on lesson title by breaking it down into logical components.
 Here are some examples:

 - **"Programming for Everybody (Getting Started with Python)"** → `["Introduction to Python", "Variables and Operators", "Data Types", "Control Structures", "Functions"]`
 - **"Justice"** → `["Introduction to Justice", "Legal System", "Criminal Law", "Civil Law", "Ethics and Justice"]`